 If you have a secondary bathroom, make sure to use this one first to toilet train your cat to avoid the hassles of having to remove your cat litter box from the toilet if you or anyone needs to use it.
 The training should make your life easier, not harder!

 So once you have everything you need, you can get started.

 - Put a toilet seat ON your cat’s litterbox.
-Your cat will get use to this strange object and will learn to climb on it to do his thing.
+Your cat will get use to this strange object and will learn to climb on it to do its things.

 - Then, gradually increase the height of your cat’s litterbox (with books, boxes, etc.), day after day, until it is up to the toilet bowl’s height.
-Your cat is learning to climb to do his thing.
+Your cat is learning to climb to do its things.

-- Now is the time to either use the first level of your toilet training kit or add a strong aluminum pan taped under the toilet seat, which you can fill with your cat’s favorite litter.
-Your cat is now getting use to a litter box of a different shape, as well as learning to climb on the toilet and to squat on the toilet seat.
+- Now is the time to either use the first level of your toilet training kit or add a strong aluminium pan taped under the toilet seat, which you can fill with your cat’s favorite litter.
+Your cat is now getting used to a litter box of a different shape, as well as learning to climb on the toilet and to squat on the toilet seat.

 - When your cat has been using this new toilet successfully for about two weeks, you can move to the next level of your training kit, or cut a small oval hole into the pan.
 Then fill the ring or the pan with some litter.
-Your cat will now get use to the hole above the water, while still having the option to do his thing on the ring filled will litter.
-He is also getting more and more agile and getting used to squatting on the toilet sit.
+Your cat will now get used to the hole above the water, while still having the option to do its things on the ring filled will litter.
+It is also getting more and more agile and getting used to squatting on the toilet seat.

 - Again, after two successful weeks, your cat is ready for the next level: using the toilet bowl as is, without the help of any accessories.
-Reward and congratulate your cat plenty if you catch him during his private moment!
+Reward and congratulate your cat plenty if you catch it during this private moment!

 So, will you try toilet training your cat?
 If you do, please share your experience, good or bad :)